 Although spectroscopically precise, the raw MLR potentials—determined mostly by transitions from deeply bound levels—do not by themselves ensure threshold accuracy.
-The last bound states that set scattering lengths and Feshbach resonance locations are highly sensitive to the short-range phases of the wavefunction\cite{ Gribakin1993Phys.Rev.A,Gao2000Phys.Rev.A}, and thus to the short-range details of the singlet and triplet ABO potentials.
+The last bound states that set scattering lengths and Feshbach resonance locations are highly sensitive to the short-range phases of the wave function\cite{ Gribakin1993Phys.Rev.A,Gao2000Phys.Rev.A}, and thus to the short-range details of the singlet and triplet ABO potentials.
 Following prior work on $\mathrm{Cs}_2$ and $\mathrm{Li}_2$~\cite{Berninger2013Phys.Rev.A,Julienne2014Phys.Rev.A}, we modify the ABO potentials by adding a small inner-wall adjustment that tunes the last bound state energies while leaving the long-range part of the potentials unchanged.
 Specifically, as in Ref.~\cite{Berninger2013Phys.Rev.A, Julienne2014Phys.Rev.A}, we add a quadratic \textit{shift term} for $R<R_{e,S}$,

-where $(a,b)=(6,6),(7,7)~\text{or}~(6,7)$ labels the isotopologue, $S$ labels the ABO potential, and $\mathcal{S}$ represents the shift parameter.
-The equilibrium bond length $R_{e,S}$ are taken from the fitted MLR potentials and are common to all isotopologues ($R_{e,0} = 2.6729874$ \AA~\cite{Gunton2013Phys.Rev.A}, $R_{e,1} = 4.170006$ \AA~\cite{Semczuk2013Phys.Rev.A}).
+where $(a,b)=(6,6),(7,7)~\text{or}~(6,7)$ labels the isotopolog, $S$ labels the ABO potential, and $\mathcal{S}$ represents the shift parameter.
+The equilibrium bond length $R_{e,S}$ are taken from the fitted MLR potentials and are common to all isotopologs ($R_{e,0} = 2.6729874$ \AA~\cite{Gunton2013Phys.Rev.A}, $R_{e,1} = 4.170006$ \AA~\cite{Semczuk2013Phys.Rev.A}).
 This modification allows adjustment of the last bound levels without altering the total number of bound states.

-In Sec.~\ref{subsection: Fitting and Validation of the Potentials}, the shift parameters $\mathcal{S}_{0}^{(6,6)},\,\mathcal{S}_{1}^{(6,6)},\,\mathcal{S}_{0}^{(7,7)}$, and $\mathcal{S}_{1}^{(7,7)}$ enter as free parameters in the fit to the ${}^{6}\mathrm{Li}$-${}^{6}\mathrm{Li}$ and ${}^{7}\mathrm{Li}$-${}^{7}\mathrm{Li}$ threshold data, while the original MLR potentials are held fixed.
+In Sec.~\ref{subsection: Fitting and Validation of the Potentials}, the shift parameters $\mathcal{S}_{0}^{(6,6)},\,\mathcal{S}_{1}^{(6,6)},\,\mathcal{S}_{0}^{(7,7)}$, and $\mathcal{S}_{1}^{(7,7)}$ enter as free parameters in the fit to the ${}^{6}\mathrm{Li}$--${}^{6}\mathrm{Li}$ and ${}^{7}\mathrm{Li}$--${}^{7}\mathrm{Li}$ threshold data, while the original MLR potentials are held fixed.
 This yields markedly improved agreement for threshold observables with the experiments over Ref.~\cite{Julienne2014Phys.Rev.A}.
 Inevitably, the inner-wall perturbation shifts the deeply bound levels.
 We discuss this drawback further in Sec.~\ref{sec:Discussions}.